sagemath/trac_to_gh/Issue 8275.md

 # Issue 8275: upgrade to ecl 10.2.1

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8275

 Original creator: was